 Your most immediate need may be rest, the length of the rest depending on how long and how intense your caring role was.
 You will need to learn to take care of yourself, an alien concept to a carer, and will need others to take care of themselves.

-Counselling can be very helpful to resolving painful experiences and other emotional issues; a health check from the doctor would also be advisable; and many carers benefit from holistic therapies.
+A health check from the doctor would be advisable; and many carers benefit from holistic therapies.
 But above all, time and patience on all sides is essential.
 The damage that caring can do to a person: the isolation, the deprivation of normality and the penury will not be undone quickly.
 Therefore, here is some information and advice on some of the issues you may need to consider.

 Take a Break

 You may start to feel exhausted once your caring role ends, as it will be at this time that the physical, mental and/or emotional pressures you were under catches up with you and lets itself out.

 Take a break, rest and take time to relax, look after yourself & let others look after you – it will have been long overdue !